THE LONDON SYMPHONY ORCHESTRA: A MODERN COMPOSER

 - Polyphonically: two or more parts follow their own melodic line.

-There are no hard boundaries between the definitions of these approaches.
-Sometimes it's clear the one or the other.
-Sometimes it's more a mixture and it's getting subjective where you would like to put the accent.
+and it's getting subjective where you would like to put the accent.
 This comes out in for instance the manner Martin Herraiz describes the sample bars from above:

 - bars 91-92: "despite of the polyphonic texture, every block constitutes a clearly delimited sonority".